Cholesterol definition and facts

 Increasing soluble fiber in the diet helps decrease both total cholesterol and LDL cholesterol.
 Sources include:

-- a variety of vegetables and fruits: beans, apples, pears, barley, and prunes.
+- Avariety of vegetables and fruits, for example, apples, pears, and prunes

 - The goal for consumption of dietary fiber is 5 to 10 grams of soluble fiber a day (a cup of oatmeal has 4 grams of fiber and an apple contains 3 grams).